morpho-org/morpho-token/README.md

 Any legacy token holder will then be able to migrate their tokens by calling the `depositFor` function of the `Wrapper` contract (Having previously approved the migration amount to the wrapper).

-Migrated legacy tokens can be recovered thanks to the `withdrawTo`, that allow to revert a migration.
+Migrated legacy tokens can be recovered thanks to the `withdrawTo`, that allows to revert a migration.

 ## Usage